About SKELETONS: Museum of Osteology

 In 1985, Jay married his wife Kim, who also encouraged his passion for skulls.
 One year later, they opened their company Skulls Unlimited International with a one-page price list.

 25 years later, Jay’s collection continued to grow and include some of the rarest species in the world.
 He came to realize his new passion: sharing his collection with others.
 For seven years, Jay and his four children worked together to make the company a realization of this goal.

 In 2010, the Museum of Osteology opened in Oklahoma City and became America’s only skeleton museum.
 Visitors greatly enjoyed viewing the vast Skulls Unlimited collection for the first time in person.
-Excited by the success of this museum, the Villemarette family spent the next several years working towards the creation of a second museum, Skeletons: Museum of Osteology to Orlando for even more individuals and families to enjoy.
+Excited by the success of this museum, the Villemarette family spent the next several years working towards the creation of a second museum.
+SKELETONS: Museum of Osteology in Orlando debuted in 2015 for even more individuals and families to enjoy!